Woutuuur/connected-dots/README.md

 # Connected Dots
 Website for creating nice visuals using p5.js

-A (slightly outdated) online version can be found [here](https://editor.p5js.org/Woutuuur/full/MA1PTEHOg).
+An online version can be found [here](https://woutuuur.github.io/connected-dots/).

 This is what it looks like: